 But Casilda was not quite done since during the hours it had taken to care for the dog it was still in heat.
 The scent was attracting the dogs Casilda had scattered with a stick and they had come skulking back to see if they could have another go.
 About six of them were roaming about the yard of the villa when Casilda came around the corner from the kitchen door.

-Six rocks, six thwacks, six howls and six dogs gone down the dirt road never to be seen again.
+Six rocks, six thwacks, six howls, and six dogs went down the dirt road never to be seen again.